On Wednesday 11 May 2016, the Kronos Quartet spent the day at Trinity Laban.

-The presentation was followed by a special event, in which the quartet were interviewed by Head of Composition Dominic Murcott, and enjoyed performances by Trinity Laban students, staff and alumni.
+The presentation was followed by a special event, in which the quartet were interviewed by Dr Dominic Murcott, Head of Composition and Music Technology, and enjoyed performances by Trinity Laban students, staff and alumni.

 David Harrington, Artistic Director, violinist and founding member of the quartet, said: